Case Study · Anonymized profile

 Why anonymized?
 US OEM platform-software files involve confidential OEM IT roadmaps and platform-vendor agreements.
 GMA publishes case studies only after explicit client opt-in and only when OEM-side sensitivities allow.

 Can you do similar work for us?
-Yes if the firm fits the corridor shape: a German industrial-software vendor with two or more operating brands aiming at the US OEM stack, a US-facing surface that reads as German engineering software rather than as a US OEM platform-vendor, and a need to coordinate the brands without collapsing them.
+Yes if GMA fits the corridor shape: a German industrial-software vendor with two or more operating brands aiming at the US OEM stack, a US website, deck, and sales material that lands as German engineering software rather than as a US OEM platform-vendor, and a need to coordinate the brands without collapsing them.

 How does this engagement start?
-Discovery conversation, no charge, scoped against the file.
-GMA proposes a Group Partnership on monthly retainer with twelve-month minimum scoped against US rebuild across both operating brands.
-Pricing is confirmed in discovery, not on the public site.
+Inquiry screening, scoped against the file.
+GMA proposes a Global Marketing Partnership on monthly retainer with twelve-month minimum scoped against US rebuild across both operating brands.
+Pricing is discussed after GMA sees the company, market, and work needed.

 If two operating brands are in front of a US OEM IT buyer and the platform-versus-execution layer sort is not landing, describe the file.

-Tell us which OEM RFP cycles are open, where the brands sit on the stack, and what the US-facing surfaces still lead with.
+Share which OEM RFP cycles are open, where the brands sit on the stack, and what the US website, deck, and sales materials still lead with.
 Response within one business day.